zuo/unittest_expander/docs/other_info.rst

 .. _GitHub pull requests: https://github.com/zuo/unittest_expander/pulls?q=is%3Apr+is%3Amerged

+Also, the project owes a lot to those who `report bugs and propose/discuss enhancements`_.

+.. _report bugs and propose/discuss enhancements: https://github.com/zuo/unittest_expander/issues?q=

 There were also some inspirations; see the following section to learn about some of them...